 Medicaid advisory committee.
 Adds appointments by the Indiana Association of Health Plans and the Indiana Primary Care Association to the Medicaid advisory committee (committee).
 Increases the membership of the committee by providing for the president pro tempore of the senate and the speaker of the house of representatives to each appoint six members (instead of one member).
 Provides that three of the members appointed by the president pro tempore and three of the members appointed by the speaker shall serve on a standing fiscal subcommittee of the committee.
-Requires that three of the members appointed by the speaker of the house of representatives and three of the members appointed by the president pro tempore be members of the minority party.
-Requires the committee to create a standing fiscal subcommittee.
-Provides that subcommittees of the committee may convene as often as needed.
+Requires that three of the members appointed by the speaker of the house of representatives and three of the members appointed by the president pro tempore and three of the members appointed by the speaker of the house of representatives and three of the members appointed by the president pro tempore be members of the minority party.
+Requires the committee to create a standing fiscal subcommittees of the committee may convene as often as needed.
 Requires the committee to review, study, and make advisory recommendations concerning certain subjects before July 1, 2021.